 - Ask if you can offer them a ride so they can shop themselves.
 They gives one a feeling of autonomy and a feeling of being in control ; a something that can easily be felt as lost as a person ages.

 - Encourage mobility assistive devices as needed.
 Wheelchairs and walkers can help some seniors move around on their own and perform tasks they otherwise may not be able to do.

-At Effraim Home Care LLC, providers of the top senior care Bryn Mawr residents trust, our experienced caregivers are equipped with the knowledge to help you or your loved ones make the right nutrition choices.
+At Effraim Home Care LLC, one of the top-rated home care agencies in Reading, PA and the surrounding areas, our experienced caregivers are equipped with the knowledge to help encourage good nutrition in older adults.
 Call us on 215-826-7422 so we can explore how we can meet your needs or the needs of a loved one.